Infant Abduction Prevention in Hospitals

 How RTLS-Based Infant Protection Works

-A real-time location system for infant protection works by tagging each newborn with a wearable device and using a network of sensors throughout the facility to track their position continuously.
+A real-time location system for infant protection tags each newborn with a wearable device.
+A network of sensors throughout the facility tracks their position continuously.
 When a tagged infant moves toward a monitored boundary or exit, the system generates an automated alert and routes it to the appropriate responder — before the infant crosses that boundary.

-Hospitals implementing infant protection systems using this approach have moved from reactive security to proactive monitoring.
+Hospitals using this approach have moved from reactive security to proactive monitoring.
 The difference is significant: staff no longer discover that an infant is missing.
-They receive an alert that an infant is approaching a risk zone and can intervene while intervention is still possible.
+Instead, they receive an alert that an infant is approaching a risk zone and can intervene while intervention is still possible.

 Wearable Tag on the Infant

-Each newborn is fitted with a small, lightweight anklet at the time of admission.
-The tag is designed specifically for newborn use — smooth edges to protect delicate skin, secure enough to remain in place, comfortable enough for the first hours of life.
+Each newborn receives a small, lightweight anklet at admission.
+The tag has smooth edges to protect delicate skin, stays secure throughout normal handling, and remains comfortable during the first hours of life.
 A tamper detection sensor monitors continuous skin contact.
-If the tag is removed or cut, the system generates an immediate alert regardless of time of day.
-Penguin’s PenSafe platform uses BLE 5.1 technology, enabled by patented algorithms that deliver sub-room level accuracy — the system knows not just that an infant is on a given floor, but precisely where within that floor.
+If someone removes or cuts the tag, the system generates an immediate alert — regardless of time of day.
+Penguin’s PenSafe platform uses BLE 5.1 technology with patented algorithms that deliver sub-room level accuracy.
+The system knows not just that an infant is on a given floor, but precisely where within that floor.

 Sensor Network Across the Facility

-BLE locators are installed throughout the maternity unit, nursery, corridors, stairwells, elevator lobbies, and exit points.
-These locators continuously receive signals from infant tags and report location data to the central platform in real time.
-The system maintains a live map of every tagged infant’s position, updated continuously throughout the day and night — without requiring staff to actively monitor a screen.
+BLE locators throughout the maternity unit, nursery, corridors, stairwells, elevator lobbies, and exit points continuously receive signals from infant tags.
+They report location data to the central platform in real time.
+The system maintains a live map of every tagged infant’s position, updated continuously — without requiring staff to actively monitor a screen.

 Configurable Protection Zones and Automated Response

-Administrators define protected zones and restricted boundaries within the facility through the platform software.
-When a tagged infant moves toward a restricted area, the system triggers an escalating response sequence: audible alarms at nursing stations, visual alerts on staff workstation screens showing the infant’s location on a real-time floorplan, automatic locking of designated exit doors, and elevator holds to prevent movement between floors.
-The escalating design gives clinical and security staff every opportunity to intervene before an incident is completed.
+Administrators define protected zones and restricted boundaries through the platform software.
+When a tagged infant moves toward a restricted area, the system triggers an escalating response: audible alarms at nursing stations, visual alerts on staff workstations showing the infant’s location on a real-time floorplan, automatic locking of designated exit doors, and elevator holds to prevent movement between floors.
+This escalating design gives clinical and security staff every opportunity to intervene before an incident completes.

 Automated Documentation for Compliance

-Every location event, zone breach, alert, and staff acknowledgment is captured with a timestamp automatically.
-For hospitals subject to Accreditation Canada requirements, Joint Commission standards, or provincial health authority reporting obligations, this documentation is mandatory and typically burdensome when done manually.
-An RTLS-based system generates it as a byproduct of normal operation, removing the documentation burden from nursing staff while improving the completeness of the compliance record.
+Every location event, zone breach, alert, and staff acknowledgment is automatically captured with a timestamp.
+For hospitals subject to Accreditation Canada requirements, Joint Commission standards, or provincial health authority reporting obligations, this documentation is mandatory.
+An RTLS-based system generates it as a byproduct of normal operation — removing documentation burden from nursing staff while improving the completeness of the compliance record.

 Mother-Baby Matching: Preventing Misidentification

 Infant misidentification is a more common risk than abduction and receives considerably less institutional attention.
-In a busy maternity ward, particularly during night shifts or high-census periods, the potential for a newborn to be brought to the wrong room is a genuine and preventable operational risk.
+In a busy maternity ward — particularly during night shifts or high-census periods — the potential for a newborn to reach the wrong room is a genuine and preventable operational risk.

-An RTLS-based mother-baby matching system addresses this by pairing the infant’s tag with a corresponding wearable assigned to the mother.
-The system continuously monitors the proximity and pairing between matched tags.
-If a staff member brings a newborn into a room where the paired mother is not present, or if an infant is moved without the paired mother tag in proximity, the system generates an automated alert before anyone in the room has had the opportunity to discover the error manually.
+An RTLS-based mother-baby matching system pairs the infant’s tag with a corresponding wearable assigned to the mother.
+The system continuously monitors proximity and pairing between matched tags.
+If a staff member brings a newborn into a room where the paired mother is not present, or if an infant moves without the paired mother tag nearby, the system generates an automated alert.
+This happens before anyone in the room discovers the error manually.

 The difference between a manual and an automated verification process is not just convenience — it is the difference between a safety measure that works when conditions are ideal and one that works when conditions are exactly the kind that produce errors.